angoldst/Sleep_Diary_Calculator/README.md

 Pre Conditions (should only need to do this once):
 - May need to set up a VPN if done remotely from off-campus.
 This is a security issue with accessing redcap.
 - Create a api token from redcap if you have not alread (this will likely take a day to process)
-- Once you have the api token, open the covid_token.R script add in your token and save in ~/redcap_tokens folder
+- Once you have the api token, open the luna_token.R script add in your token and save in ~/redcap_tokens folder
 - Make sure that all R packages needed are installed by running: `source('./R/needed_packages.R')`
 - Configure the `study_config_blank.R` file to match your study design